fssa-batch3/deepika.sriram__web_project/README.md

 ## 2.Hospital features:(completed ✅)
 ### View hospital list
-   - Scenarios:Users wants to view hospital list
+   - Scenario - 1:Users wants to view hospital list
      - Steps:

-       1. In home page, click on hospital option, a dropdown will appear
+       1. In home page, click on hospital option
-       2. In that dropdown, click on "all" option
+                        (OR)
+       1. In the search bar of the home page, type the city of the hospital which you want to see.
+       2. press enter key.

      - Expected result:

-       1. They can see list of hospitals
+       1. They can see list of hospitals (OR) hospitals of the particular city.

 ## 3.Doctor features:(completed ✅)